swatbotics/apriltag/README.md

 Python
 ======

+***Note that you must build the software per the instructions above before the Python wrapper can be used.*** If you did not install the libraries to the system-wide library directory and you are not running Python code from the python directory in this repository, your Python code must specify the  path for the apriltag shared library when constructing an `apriltag.Detector` object.

 I recently added the ability to estimate 3D tag poses to the Python wrapper.
 To demonstrate this, after building the software, go to the python directory and run